Helping People Through Pets

 How often can we apply?

-12 months must have elapsed since your charity last received funds from The Pets at Home Foundation (previously Support Adoption For Pets)
+12 months must have elapsed since your charity last received funds from the Pets Foundation.
+If your charity received a grant in 2023 please contact us for advice

 How do I apply?